Bihrmann

 Sun: Minimum

-This member of the Araceae family was given this name by A. Engler.
-It is found in Eastern Africa, growing in peat or well-drained soil with some water and little or some sum.
-It will get a caudex 10 centimetres wide, and it reaches for a half to one meter.
+This member of the Araceae family was given this name by Heinrich Gustav Adolf Engler.
+It is found in eastern Africa, growing in rich or well-drained soil with some water and little or some sum.
+It will get a caudex ten centimetres wide, and it reaches for a half to one meter.
 The flowers are white to yellow-brown.
 Separate male- and female flowers.
 It can easily be reproduced by leaf-cuttings.